 An interdisciplinary capstone design experience in mechanical engineering.
 This course provides an opportunity for students to apply knowledge and skills acquired in previous courses to the solution of a realistic engineering problem.
 Teams of students will specify, design, and build a system to meet a prescribed set of requirements.
 The topics covered in this course will include design methodology, effective teamwork, project management, documentation, and presentation skills.
 Must complete MECH 408 to receive credit for MECH 407.
 Required for mechanical engineering majors in B.S. program.

 Students learn the engineering design process and use it to solve meaningful problems drawn from the community and around the world.
 Teams of students evaluate design requirements and construct innovative solutions in the Oshman Engineering Design Kitchen.
 Students develop teaming and communication skills.
 Juniors mentor first-year undergraduates in design, leadership and communications.
-Only first year students may enroll.
+Course content of ENGI 120, ENGI 220 and FWIS 188 is identical.
 (READ MORE)